Tableau Server Logs and Log File Locations

 A few logs are not part of the main set of logs, and are written to locations other than the normal log directories:

 - The TSM log.
 The

 - The upgrade log.
 The

 app-upgrade.logfile is located in

-Shell script logs.
-Tableau Server scripts are located in the \scripts directory (By default:
+- Bash script logs.
+Most Tableau Server bash scripts located in the /scripts directory (

 tsm maintenance ziplogs command to create a zipped archive of log files from all nodes in your installation.
 By default, Tableau Server log file archives are gathered in a zip file called